-- Data processing workflows scheduling and management
+- Data processing scheduling and management, in particular ETL

 - Generating dashboards and visualizations

-- Managing security, governance, and HA/DR
+- Managing security, governance, high availability, and disaster recovery

 - Data discovery, annotation, and exploration

-- Machine learning (ML) modeling and tracking
+- Machine learning (ML) modeling, tracking, and model serving

 In addition to the workspace UI, you can interact with Azure Databricks programmatically with the following tools: